 The new German meteorite “Flensburg” fully fits into the research program of the Collaborative Research Centre “TRR170 – Late Accretion onto Terrestrial Planets,” a science cooperation between institutions in Münster and Berlin.
 The major aim of the Collaborative Research Centre TRR170 is to understand the late growth history of the terrestrial planets.
 This leads to the question about the possible building blocks of the Earth.
 In order to find answers to this question, the researchers investigate various aspects including meteorites – most of them are fragments of asteroids and can be regarded as the oldest rocks of our solar system.
 Thus, studying them allows scientists to gain insight into the formation processes of the first solids and accretion and evolution of small bodies and planets in our solar system.

-First details on the Flensburg meteorite have just been published in the “Meteoritical Bulletin Database” of the “Meteoritical Society.”
+The first details on the Flensburg meteorite have just been published in the “Meteoritical Bulletin Database” of the “Meteoritical Society.”